 Duties and Powers of the Sheriff's Office

-The Baltimore County Sheriff's Office is comprised of five main components
+The Baltimore County Sheriff's Office is comprised of five main components:

-- Courtroom Security Section
+Courtroom Security Section

-- Legal Process Section
+Legal Process Section

-- Warrant Services Section
+Warrant Services Section

-- Administrative Services Section
+Administrative Services Section

-All Maryland Sheriff's and their deputies are sworn police officers, graduates of certified police academies and have all the powers and authorities granted any other law enforcement officer in the state and certified by the Maryland Police Training Commission.
+All Maryland Sheriff's and their deputies are sworn police officers, graduates of certified police academies and have all the powers and authorities granted to any other law enforcement officer in the state and certified by the Maryland Police Training Commission.